aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/fields-overview/_index.md

 ## How to Rename Merge Fields

-Below example shows how to rename merge fields in a Word document.
+Below example demonstrates how to rename merge fields in a Word document.

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Fields-RenameMergeFields-RenameMergeFields.cs" >}}